 Shopify can also offer capabilities and integrations that other website builders can’t match because it’s solely focused on e-commerce.
 Overall, using Shopify can be a smart way to improve your online sales and reach a wider customer base.

-Let’s compare WordPress vs Shopify’s essential features and deciding factors to help you choose before you create an online store.
+Let’s compare the essential features of WordPress vs. Shopify and deciding factors to help you choose before you create an online store.

 When it comes to the overall cost, WordPress site is free, but paid themes and plugins add functionality.
 This makes it an affordable option for businesses on a tight budget.
 However, Shopify plan has a 14-day free trial and a monthly subscription charge.
 It has more built-in e-commerce features that may be worth the expense for online-focused enterprises.